 Resources for Learning

-NIMS is based on establishment of responder qualifications, and credentialing of incident management and responder personnel.
-D&D Larix Clients have adopted NIMS protocols to establish uniform management organization that work efficiently with neighboring jurisdictions and within the realm of the Client’s Jurisdiction.
+NIMS is based on establishment of responder qualifications, and credentialing of incident command and management personnel.
+D&D Larix Clients have adopted NIMS protocols to establish uniform incident command and management organization.
+Efficient coordination with neighboring jurisdictions and within the realm of the Client’s Jurisdiction increases effective emergency response.
 Students within the NIMS Training Tracker & Credentialing System platform include staff members and community members of the Client’s Jurisdiction.
-When an emergency happens, it is incumbent on responsive and trained people to work together to protect lives, structures, and begin recovery efforts.
-The NIMS Training Tracker & Credentialing System platform helps people organize how to best accomplish these tasks.
+When an emergency happens, it is incumbent on responsive and trained people to work together.
+This protects lives, structures, and begins recovery efforts.
+The NIMS Training Tracker & Credentialing System helps people organize how to best accomplish these tasks.

 Emergency Management Institute & NIMS

-The Emergency Management Institute (EMI) offers self-paced courses designed for people who have emergency management responsibilities and the general public.
-All are offered free-of-charge to those who qualify for enrollment.
+The Emergency Management Institute (EMI) offers self-paced courses designed for people who have emergency management responsibilities.
+All courses are offered free-of-charge to those who qualify for enrollment.
 EMI replaced its Incident Command System (ICS) curricula with courses that meet the requirements specified in the National Incident Management System (NIMS).
 EMI developed the new courses collaboratively with the National Wildfire Coordinating Group (NWCG), the United States Fire Administration, and the United States Departments of Agriculture and Interior.

-The core of the program is Learning Plans and Transcripts compiled by individuals/Students to get access to the information on available training programs, stored in the internet accessible secure database, to integrate new knowledge and practical skills into records about their emergency response capabilities.
+The core of this incident command program has Learning Plans and Transcripts compiled by individuals/Students.
+These participants get access to the information on available training programs, stored in the internet accessible secure database.
+Learners integrate new knowledge and practical skills into records about their emergency response capabilities.
 Learning Plans/Transcripts are created with guidance from the host organization’s leadership.

-Contact us to receive access to a demonstration site we maintain, where we use our staff credentials to respond to local, regional and federal emergency response incidents.
-You will see the database of thousands of authorized courses hosted by 15 organizations, some as on-line courses, some as in-class live sessions.
-The on-line demonstration will show you how this fits into your preparedness profile.
+Contact us to receive access to a demonstration site we maintain.
+Our staff credentials are used to respond to local, regional and federal emergency response incidents.
+You will see the database of thousands of authorized courses hosted by a dozen organizations.
+Some courses are offered on-line, some as live sessions.
+The on-line demonstration will show you how this fits into your organization preparedness profile.